-Bag sites will be open from 8 am - 10 am, and will provide bags, (yellow= trash, green = recycle aluminum, plastic, tin, NO GLASS!!!), plastic gloves, sign up sheets, wrist bands to allow entry to the Coastal Code picnic, and information on the cleanup.
+Bag sites were open on Saturday, April 30, from 8 am - 10 am, and Litter Free provided bags, (yellow= trash, green = recycle aluminum, plastic, tin, NO GLASS!!!), plastic gloves, sign up sheets, and information on the cleanup.

 Duck Creek Market

-At the bag sites we direct people to clean up anywhere they find trash on PUBLIC property - roads, sidewalks, ditches, streams, beaches, parks, trails, wetlands, etc. We are not authorized to enter private property to do cleanups, and this weekend is supported through the generous donation of Waste Management to accept trash, so it is not a time for people to unload their personal trash. 🙂
+At the bag sites we directed people to clean up anywhere they find trash on PUBLIC property - roads, sidewalks, ditches, streams, beaches, parks, trails, wetlands, etc. We are not authorized to enter private property to do cleanups, and this event was supported through a generous donation of Capital Recycling and Disposal to accept trash, so it is was not a time for people to unload their personal trash. 🙂

-Litter Free is working in coordination with many groups:
+Litter Free works in coordination with many groups:

-Juneau Watershed Partnership will host a bag site at the Duck Creek Market and will have information on how to clean, protect and preserve the many streams and rivers that flow through Juneau, providing for a strong fish habitat.
-See information on how you can help this effort at: http://www.juneauwatersheds.org/programs/cleanup.html
+Southeast Alaska Watershed Coalition hosted a bag site at the Duck Creek Market and provided information on how to clean, protect and preserve the many streams and rivers that flow through Juneau, providing for a strong fish habitat.
+See information on how you can help this effort at: http://www.alaskawatershedcoalition.org/

-friends of Recycling volunteers will be at the landfill from Noon to 4:30 pm to sort the recyclables.
+friends of Recycling volunteers were at the landfill from to sort the recyclables.
 This is a dirty job and these volunteers get a good workout - thank you friends!!!

 In 1916, Mayor B.D.
 Stewart "announced that a cleanup campaign should be inaugurated and that the papers and citizens in general should cooperate in the matter of urging the cleaning up of the entire city."